SashaCreate/SashaCreate/README.md

 I live in Maharashtra, India ⛰

-A 12th grade student, pursuing his interests in free-time
+A 12th grade student, pursuing her interests in free-time

 Content Creation 📝, Graphic Designing 📸  and Studying 📚 when not coding 💻